SUMMER EXHIBITIONS

 WRITING AT GREAT GLEMHAM

-Over the past seven years we have welcomed over thirty writers to the farm and its landscape in the beautiful Vale of Great Glemham - and to a remote farmhouse in the Howgill Fells in Cumbria.
-Words are an important currency in our lives : the ones we choose to use and the ones we choose to discard has a bearing on how we live our lives and also how we experience the act of being alive.
-They have shape, weight and form as well as meaning.
-There is also an often overlooked musicality to language, which means that words can have resonance that reaches beyond their intellectual meaning into the realm of sonic impact.
+Words are an important currency in our lives.
+The ones we choose to use and the ones we choose to discard has a bearing on how we live our lives and also how we experience the act of being alive.
+Words have shape, weight and form as well as meaning.
+There is also an often overlooked musicality to language, which means that words can have resonance or effect that reaches beyond their intellectual meaning into the realm of sonic impact.

-One of the more idiosyncratic local authors in Suffolk UK - from the Deben river valley - was Nathaniel Fairfax of Woodbridge.
+One of Suffolk’s more idiosyncratic local authors - from the Deben river valley - was Nathaniel Fairfax of Woodbridge.
 In his publication Bulk & Selvedge of the World [1674] he took a firm view on vocabulary and dialect :

 "I think it will become those of us who have a more hearty love for what is our own, than wanton longings after what is others, to fetch back some of our own words that have been jostled out in the wrong .. or else to call in from the fields and waters, shops and workhousen, that well-fraught world of words that answers works; by which all learners are taught to do and not to make a clatter."

-He was writing from a land in which Isaac and Ash later came to mean a scythe, Phoebe was the sun and a mavis was a thrush : words that somehow resonate with the soft Suffolk landscape.
-We are returning to the Writing at Great Glemham residency programme in 2024 after past collaborations with the University of East Anglia, Flipside Festival and Poetry in Aldeburgh.
+Fairfax was writing from a land in which Isaac and Ash was a scythe, Phoebe was the sun and a mavis was a thrush.
+All are local dialect : they are words that somehow resonate with the soft Suffolk landscape.
+We are returning to the Writing at Great Glemham residency programme in 2024 after past collaborations with the University of East Anglia, Flipside Festival, the Suffolk Poetry Society and Poetry in Aldeburgh.

 Handmade Tables, Benches and Stools

-Working with a small number of carefully selected Guest Makers from around the UK, we can offer customers an in-house design and build service for handmade chairs, stools, benches, coffee tables and dining tables.
+Working with a small number of carefully selected guest makers, we can offer customers an in-house design and build service for handmade chairs, stools, benches, coffee tables and dining tables.

 Location : How to Find Us